Enrolling Allegion Schlage AD locks and PIM modules on the Synergis Cloud Link unit

 Channel

 Channel ID corresponding to this controller.
-The channel ID can be any value 0 - 63, and must be unique within the Synergis unit.
+The channel ID can be any value 0 - 63, and must be unique within the Synergis Cloud Link unit.
 After it’s assigned, it must not be changed.

 5. Add the Allegion Schlage devices that are connected to your Mercury controller.